Nanny Work Agreement

 EMPLOYEE NOTICE TO LEAVE EMPLOYMENT

-Should the Employee wish to leave their position for any reason, a two week notice is requested to provide ample time to find other arrangements for childcare.
+Should the Employee wish to leave their position for any reason, a two-week notice is requested to provide ample time to find other arrangements for childcare.

 -